(This article was originally published on 8/01/2017 and updated on 6/01/2021)

 Trey caught me clicking his link, so he knew I was at least somewhat interested in what FullStory could do.
 That warranted a follow-up email.

-How to write a cold email for a service business
+How to write an effective cold email

-Short answer: I don’t know, I haven’t tried it.
-But according to one of our podcast guests, Alex Berman of Experiment 27, who closed $400K of business in 30 days using cold email, you sure can.
+Short answer: I don't know, I haven't tried it.
+But according to one of our podcast guests, Alex Berman of Experiment 27, who closed $400K of business in 30 days using cold outreach, you sure can.

 1. Pick a narrow target